ct-js/docs.ctjs.rocks/docs/modding-events-and-injections.md

 ## Templating

-Each injection can substitute a special label (a js/css/html comment) with a [value from your settings](modding-settings-and-extensions.html).
-If you defined a setting field with key `enableSockets`, then all matches with `/*%enableSockets%*/` in js, css, and html files will be replaced with user's chosen value.
+Each injection can substitute a special label with a [value from your settings](modding-settings-and-extensions.html).
+If you defined a setting field with a key `enableSockets`, then all matches with `/*%enableSockets%*/` in js, css, and html files will be replaced with user's chosen value.

 Be wary, as a field may return an empty value.
 In JavaScript, you may use this wrapper to safely read a variable without breaking syntax: `[/*%enableSockets%*/][0]`.
 This will return either the defined value or `undefined`.